FOREX-Dollar firm as markets brace for another big Fed rate hike

 By Kevin Buckland

-TOKYO, Sept 20 (Reuters) - The dollar remained firm below a two-decade high versus major peers on Tuesday, as investors braced for the Federal Reserve to continue its aggressive interest-rate-hiking campaign to rein in overheated inflation.
+TOKYO, Sept 20 (Reuters) - The dollar remained firm near a two-decade high versus major peers on Tuesday as investors braced for another aggressive rate hike by the Federal Reserve as it battles to rein in overheated inflation.

-The dollar index =USD, which measures the greenback against six counterparts, was little changed at 109.53, stable for the moment after pulling back from as high as 110.79 earlier this month, a level not seen since June 2002.
+The dollar index =USD, which measures the greenback against six counterparts, edged 0.09% higher to 109.64, stable for the moment after pulling back from as high as 110.79 earlier this month, a level not seen since June 2002.

-Investors have fully priced another 75 basis point bump by the Federal Open Market Committee for Wednesday, and lay 19% odds for a super-sized full percentage point increase.
+Investors have fully priced another 75 basis point bump by the Federal Open Market Committee (FOMC) on Wednesday, and lay 19% odds for a super-sized full percentage point increase.

 While still elevated, those bets have come down from around 38% on Wednesday, when they were shocked higher by a surprise acceleration in U.S. consumer prices for August.

-The dollar eased 0.15% to 142.96 yen JPY=EBS, continuing a week-long consolidation following two attempts at 145 this month that took it as high as 144.99 on Sept.
+The dollar added 0.07% to 143.29 yen JPY=EBS, continuing a week-long consolidation following two attempts at 145 this month that took it as high as 144.99 on Sept.
 7 for the first time in 24 years.
 The dollar-yen currency pair tends to track the long-term yield spread between U.S. and Japanese government bonds.

-The Bank of Japan decides policy on Thursday, and is widely expected to keep its ultra-easy stimulus settings unchanged.
-They include pinning the 10-year yield near zero.
+The Bank of Japan decides policy on Thursday, and is widely expected to keep its ultra-easy stimulus settings unchanged -- including pinning the 10-year yield near zero -- to support a fragile economic recovery.

+That's despite data on Tuesday showing core consumer inflation quickened to an eight-year high of 2.8% in August, exceeding the central bank's 2% target for a fifth straight month.

-"We have to see the FOMC," said Tohru Sasaki, a strategist at J.P.
+"CPI was very strong, but the BOJ will likely keep policy unchanged, so expectations about Fed policy are more important" for currency markets, said Tohru Sasaki, a strategist at J.P.
 Morgan in Tokyo.

 "Dollar-yen will eventually break above 145, but the speed depends on how hawkish the Fed is, and developments in interest rate differentials."

-The Bank of England will decide policy on Thursday.
-Investors are split over whether a 50 or 75 basis point hike is on the way.
+The Bank of England will decide policy on Thursday, and investors are split over whether a 50 or 75 basis point hike is on the way.

+"With expectations split, the prospect of GBP volatility is unsurprisingly elevated," Chris Weston, head of markets research at Pepperstone, wrote in a client note.

+"Given the heavy trend lower in the GBP, one can easily assume that the speculative part of the market is already heavily short GBP.
+This should cushion the downside on a 50bp hike but see a pronounced move higher should we see a 75bp hike."

 World FX rateshttps://tmsnrt.rs/2RBWI5E